 - Turn your deep fryer off and unplug the cord.
 If it is a detachable cord, completely detach it and set aside.

 - Drain the oil from your fryer.
-If you plan on reusing your oil, use a filter (paper or cheesecloth) to remove previously fried food particles and drain in to a temporary pot or container.
-Make sure that you can grip your fryer securely so that you don’t accidently drop it.
-You may need to clean the handles before doing so.
-Fryers can be quite heavy and you may need an extra hand to tackle this step.
+If you plan on reusing your oil, use a filter (paper or cheesecloth) to remove previously fried food particles, and drain into a temporary pot or container.
+Make sure you can grip your fryer securely so that you don’t accidentally drop it – you may need to clean the handles before doing so.
+Fryers can be quite heavy, and you might need an extra hand to tackle this step.

 - Clean the oil holding area of your fryer with a paper towel.
 If you want to take it a step further, you can use soap and water, but you will need to ensure that it has been rinsed thoroughly and dried 100% before adding oil back in.
 If it has not dried completely, oil will pop and splatter dangerously the next time you try to deep fry with it.